stan-dev/design-docs/designs/0004-sparse-matrices.md

 - Why is this design the best in the space of possible designs?

-This is the most full-feature design I can think of that makes sparse matrices simple for stan users.
+This is the most full-feature design I can think of that makes sparse matrices simple for stan users while giving the stan-math library a lot of flexibility.

 - What other designs have been considered and what is the rationale for not choosing them?